Effective - More than one study

-The Adolescent Transitions Program (ATP) is a multilevel, family-centered intervention targeting children at risk for problem behaviors or substance use and their families.
+The Positive Family Support (PFS) program, formerly known as Adolescent Transitions Program (ATP), is a multilevel, family-centered intervention targeting children at risk for problem behaviors or substance use and their families.
 Designed to address family dynamics related to the risk of adolescent problem behavior, the program is delivered to parents and their children in a middle school setting.
-Parent-focused segments of ATP concentrate on developing family management skills such as making requests, using rewards, monitoring, making rules, providing reasonable consequences for rule violations, problem solving, and active listening.
+Parent-focused segments of PFS concentrate on developing family management skills such as making requests, using rewards, monitoring, making rules, providing reasonable consequences for rule violations, problem solving, and active listening.

 Selected intervention.
-The second level of ATP is the Family Check-Up (FCU).
+The second level of PFS engages the family in support of second tier school interventions such as PBIS’s Check-in/Check-out and also includes the Family Check-Up (FCU).
 The FCU is a brief, three-session family intervention that consists of an initial interview, an assessment session, and a motivational feedback session.
 During the initial interview, the therapist facilitates a discussion with parents about goals, concerns, and their personal motivation for change.
-The assessment session includes a short assessment packet, which is provided to the parents, child, and teacher, as well as a videotaped family interaction assessment.
+The assessment session includes a short assessment packet, which is provided to the parents, child, and teacher, as well as a videotaped family interaction assessment (which is optional).
 Finally, during the feedback session, the therapist discusses results of the assessment in terms of providing motivation to change and identifying one or more intervention options from a family-centered intervention menu.
 The FCU is based on motivational interviewing techniques designed to enhance family engagement and stimulate the behavior change process (Miller and Rollnick 2002).

-Program activities are directed by group leaders and include parent group meetings, individual family meetings, and teen group sessions, as well as monthly booster sessions for at least 3 months following group completion.
+Program activities are directed by parent consultants and can include parent group meetings, individual family meetings, as well as booster sessions, depending on the choices a family makes regarding services.
 Meetings and sessions may include discussion and practice of a targeted skill, group exercises (either oral or written, depending on group needs), role plays, and setting up home practice activities.
 Many of the skill-building exercises include activities for parents and children to complete together.
 Each curriculum also has six accompanying videotapes that demonstrate the program’s targeted skills and behaviors.

 The curriculum for teens takes a social learning approach and concentrates on setting realistic goals for behavior change, defining reasonable steps to achieve goals, developing and providing peer support for prosocial and abstinent behavior, setting limits, and learning problem solving.
 Strategies targeting parents are based on research about the role of coercive parenting strategies in the development of youth problem behaviors.

-Dishion and colleagues (2002) found that, by the first year of high school, the Adolescent Transitions Program (ATP) was associated with a significant reduction in substance use initiation among at-risk and typically developing students, controlling for previous substance use in middle school.
-Students in the ATP treatment group reported significantly less substance use in grade nine than students in the control group.
+Dishion and colleagues (2002) found that, by the first year of high school, Positive Family Support (PFS) was associated with a significant reduction in substance use initiation among at-risk and typically developing students, controlling for previous substance use in middle school.
+Students in the PFS treatment group reported significantly less substance use in grade nine than students in the control group.

 Substance Use and Antisocial Behavior

 Intervention status was also significantly related to the number of arrests from grades six to eleven.
-The ATP intervention group had significantly fewer arrests compared with the control group.
+The PFS intervention group had significantly fewer arrests compared with the control group.

-Dishion and colleagues (2002) examined the longitudinal effects of the Adolescent Transitions Program (ATP) on self-reported substance use measures.
+Dishion and colleagues (2002) examined the longitudinal effects of the Positive Family Support (PFS) program on self-reported substance use measures.
+Note that at the time of the evaluation, the program was called Adolescent Transitions Program, however it will be referred to as PFS as it is currently known.
 The study included sixth-grade students (n=672) (and their families) recruited from three middle schools within a metropolitan community.
-After receiving consent from parents, students were assigned randomly at the individual level to the ATP group (n=331) or control group (n=341).
+After receiving consent from parents, students were assigned randomly at the individual level to the PFS group (n=331) or control group (n=341).